 Big hooter!

-Code Masters released this humble platformer back in 1993 and was programmed by Neil Hill.
+Code Masters released this humble platformer back in 1993, and it was programmed by Neil Hill.
 The game has us clubbing anything that looks likely to cause harm, plus lots of platform jumping and fighting lame end-of-level bosses.
-The controls are excellent and very responsive plus I love the cartoon-like graphics with amazing sprites and decor.
-However, what I don't like are the bland backdrops which desperately need a splash of rasters!
-Sound effects are sparse unless you jump or hit something but thankfully, the title music is fantastic (what a shame it doesn't play during the game).
+The controls are excellent and very responsive, plus I love the cartoon-like graphics with amazing sprites and decor.
+However, what I don't like are the bland backdrops, which desperately need a splash of rasters!
+Sound effects are sparse unless you jump or hit something, but thankfully, the title music is fantastic (what a shame it doesn't play during the game).

 Friday, July 29, 2016